ahmadshamali/airline-demand-capacity-planning/docs/phase-3-methodology.md

 A route must be active or planned to operate during the forecast period; historical existence alone is not enough.

+### Backtesting route-eligibility rule

+During historical backtesting, route eligibility must be determined using only information available at the forecast cutoff.
+Realized operation in the forecast month must not be used to decide whether a route should have been forecast.

+For the initial portfolio evaluation, the main route cohort should be established using training-period history only and kept fixed through the relevant validation/test window where practical.
+New or cold-start routes should be evaluated separately.

+Future T-100 observations must not be used to determine route eligibility before a historical forecast is generated.

+In a real airline deployment, planned future schedules would provide legitimate information about which routes are expected to operate during the forecast period.

 ---

 ## 11. Data Preparation Plan